-In some cases, your physician may prescribe the following medications:
+In some cases, your doctor may prescribe the following medications:

-- cantharidin (Cantharone, obtained from the blister beetle), applied by the doctor,
+- cantharidin (Cantharone), which is obtained from the blister beetle and applied by your doctor

-If you are pregnant or are planning to become pregnant, or if you are breastfeeding, let your physician know about your condition before taking these or any other medications.
+If you’re pregnant, planning to become pregnant, or breast-feeding, let your doctor know about your condition before taking these medications or any others.

-If you have an immune system that is weakened by diseases such as HIV or by drugs such as those used for treating cancer, it may be necessary to treat molluscum contagiosum.
+If your immune system is weakened by diseases such as HIV or by drugs such as those used for treating cancer, it may be necessary to treat molluscum contagiosum.
 Successful treatment is more difficult for people with weakened immune systems than it is for those with normal immune systems.

-Antiretroviral (anti-HIV) medications are the most effective treatment for HIV patients infected with molluscum contagiosum because these medications can work to strengthen the immune system to fight the virus.
+Antiretroviral, or anti-HIV, medications are the most effective treatment for people with HIV who are infected with molluscum contagiosum because these medications can work to strengthen the immune system to fight the virus.

 Once the lesions fade, the molluscum virus is no longer present in your body.
 When this happens, you can’t spread the virus to others or to other parts of your body.
-You will see more bumps only if you become infected again.
-Unlike with chickenpox, if you have had molluscum contagiosum once, you are not protected against being reinfected.
+You’ll see more bumps only if you become infected again.
+Unlike with chickenpox, if you have had molluscum contagiosum once, you’re not protected against being infected again.

 The best way to avoid getting molluscum contagiosum is to avoid touching the skin of another person who has the infection.
-In addition, these suggestions can help you prevent the spread of the infection:
+Following these suggestions can also help you prevent the spread of the infection:

 - Practice effective hand washing with warm water and soap.

-- Instruct children in proper hand-washing techniques since they are more likely to use touch in play and interaction with others.
+- Instruct children in proper hand-washing techniques since they’re more likely to use touch in play and interaction with others.

-- Avoid sharing personal items such as towels, clothing, hair brushes, or bar soaps.
+- Avoid sharing personal items.
+This includes towels, clothing, hairbrushes, or bar soaps.

-- Avoid using shared sports gear that may have come in direct contact with an athlete’s bare skin.
+- Avoid using shared sports gear that may have come in direct contact with someone else’s bare skin.

-- Avoid picking at or touching areas of your own skin where the bumps exist.
+- Avoid picking at or touching areas of your skin where the bumps exist.

 - Keep the bumps clean and covered to prevent yourself or others from touching them and spreading the virus.